google/fuchsiaware/README.md

 Note that a component URL is linked only if its manifest is included in the current `fx set ...` build configuration.

-## Extension Settings

-There are currently no settings specific to this extension.

 ## Release Notes